krid-sdnera/contact-system/clients/perl/README.md

 use WWW::OpenAPIClient::Object::JwtInput;
 use WWW::OpenAPIClient::Object::ListData;
 use WWW::OpenAPIClient::Object::ListInput;
+use WWW::OpenAPIClient::Object::ListResponse;
 use WWW::OpenAPIClient::Object::ListRuleData;
 use WWW::OpenAPIClient::Object::ListRuleInput;
+use WWW::OpenAPIClient::Object::ListRuleResponse;
 use WWW::OpenAPIClient::Object::ListRules;
 use WWW::OpenAPIClient::Object::Lists;
 use WWW::OpenAPIClient::Object::MemberData;
 use WWW::OpenAPIClient::Object::MemberInput;
 use WWW::OpenAPIClient::Object::MemberMetaInviteData;
 use WWW::OpenAPIClient::Object::MemberOverrideData;
+use WWW::OpenAPIClient::Object::MemberResponse;
 use WWW::OpenAPIClient::Object::MemberRoleData;
 use WWW::OpenAPIClient::Object::MemberRoleInput;
+use WWW::OpenAPIClient::Object::MemberRoleResponse;
 use WWW::OpenAPIClient::Object::MemberRoles;
 use WWW::OpenAPIClient::Object::MemberSuggetion;
 use WWW::OpenAPIClient::Object::Members;